 This is the most important tip for successful integrated marketing campaigns.
 Often, an organization will have a social media team, television advertising team, and public outreach team.
 These teams will only get together periodically to compare notes.

 Valuable information that should be helping the organization sifts through Power Points, Word documents, memos and spreadsheets in several different locations.
-They may never be shown to the other teams at all.
+Plans may never be shown to the other teams at all.
 This is no longer sufficient because information changes so quickly and feedback is instant.
 It's also the entire reason for developing innovating integrated marketing strategies.

 No matter which platform or geographic area a team member is working on, they need to be able to access and update information and feedback for all other platforms in real time.
 This allows each team to focus on making effective changes that benefit the entire campaign while maintaining consistency.